Review Analysis Conclusion

 Final Recommendation

 If you need a balanced electronic whiteboard that serves both classrooms and offices, the 65-inch open-ecosystem model at the top of our list offers the best mix of screen real estate, app flexibility, and proven owner satisfaction.
-Budget-conscious buyers should look at the 55-inch all-in-one boards that deliver 4K touch and integrated computing without the current Amazon listing detail of larger panels.
+Budget-conscious buyers should look at the 55-inch all-in-one boards that deliver 4K touch and integrated computing without the cost of larger panels.
 Organizations heavily invested in Google Workspace or Google Classroom should prioritize Google EDLA-certified options for seamless sign-on and app compatibility.
 For large boardrooms and lecture halls, a 75-inch display with built-in camera and microphone arrays ensures remote participants can see and hear clearly.
 By aligning screen size, OS ecosystem, and integrated AV with your actual room constraints, you can choose an electronic whiteboard that remains useful for years.